 All of your butt workouts should include the clamshell to engage the glute medius and minimus, ensuring balance in the hips.

 Lie on your side on the floor, with your hips and knees bent 45 degrees.
 Your legs should be stacked one on top of the other and your heels together.
 With your feet still touching, raise the top knee as high as you can (think of a clamshell opening!).
 Return to the starting position.
 Repeat all reps for one side before switching sides.

 Oh, did you think we were skipping squats?
-No such luck.
+Not for this 30 day butt challenge!
+The squat is ultimately one of the best butt exercises out there.
 These are last because they’re going to be used as a finishing move.
 You won’t be using any weight, but you’ll be doing lots of reps.
 The high volume will help you burn fat while still shaping your butt and thighs.

 Stand tall with your feet shoulder-width apart.
 Hold your arms straight out in front of you at shoulder level.
 With a strong (braced) core, lower your body as low as you can by pushing your hips back and bending your knees.
 Your torso should remain upright and your arms should not change positions throughout the movement.
 At the bottom of the motion, the tops of your thighs should be parallel to the floor (or lower).
 Pause briefly at the bottom and then push back up to the starting position.